City of Lake Macquarie

-The City of Lake Macquarie is a local government area in Greater Newcastle and part of the Hunter Region in New South Wales, Australia.
-It was proclaimed a city from 7 September 1984.
-The area is situated adjacent to the city of Newcastle and is part of the Greater Newcastle Area.
+The City of Lake Macquarie is a local government area (LGA) in the Hunter Region in New South Wales, Australia.
+It was proclaimed a city on 7 September 1984.
+It is adjacent to the city of Newcastle and is part of the Greater Newcastle area.
 The city is approximately 150 km north of Sydney.
 One of its major tourist attractions is its lake, also named Lake Macquarie.

-The mayor of the City of Lake Macquarie Council is Councillor Kay Fraser, a member of the Labor Party.
+The mayor of the city is Councillor Adam Shultz, a member of the Labor Party.

-The Royal Australian Navy ship HMAS Tobruk was granted the Right of Freedom of Entry to the City of Lake Macquarie on 9 August 1991.
+The Royal Australian Navy ship HMAS Tobruk was granted the Right of Freedom of Entry to the city on 9 August 1991.

 History

 The Shire of Lake Macquarie was proclaimed on 6 March 1906.
-It became a Municipality on 1 March 1977, and a city on 7 September 1984.
+It became a municipality on 1 March 1977, and a city on 7 September 1984.

-Main towns and villages
+Suburbs, towns and villages

-Lake Macquarie is home to several prominent coastal suburbs such as Catherine Hill Bay, Caves Beach, Blacksmiths Beach and Redhead.
-Retail centres include Belmont, Cardiff, Charlestown, Glendale, Swansea, Toronto, and Morisset with its large area and rapidly increasing developments.
+Lake Macquarie is home to several prominent coastal suburbs such as Catherine Hill Bay, Caves Beach, Blacksmiths and Redhead.
+Retail and commercial centres include Belmont, Cardiff, Charlestown Glendale, Swansea, Toronto and Morisset.